Siege of Taiz: 2015

 By 15 April 2015, Yemeni military sources reported that five pro-Saleh military brigades defected throughout the country, with one of them battling Houthis in the Taiz Governorate.

 Airstrikes pounded Republican Guard and Houthi military positions in and around Taiz on 17 April 2015.
 A government official in Taiz told Xinhua that the airstrikes had caused dozens of injuries and virtually destroyed Taiz's infrastructure, as well as the military bases they struck.

 Between 17 and 18 April 2015, at least 30 people were killed when Houthi gunmen, supported by the elite Republican Guard, assaulted the headquarters of the 35th Armoured Army Brigade, which had declared its loyalty to Hadi.
 The dead included 8–16 pro-Hadi and 14–19 Houthi fighters, as well as three civilians.
 Another report put the number of dead at 85.
 On the morning of 19 April, 10 more Houthi and four pro-Hadi fighters were killed.

 On 22 April 2015, Houthi forces captured the pro-Hadi brigade's military base in Taiz.
 An airstrike was conducted against the base shortly after its capture.
 10 pro-Hadi soldiers were killed in the battle for the base.

 Four days later, residents reported that pro-Hadi forces had captured several city districts from the Houthis.
 Fighting was heaviest around government and security buildings in the city center, with some 20 civilians killed.
 After the local Al-Thawra hospital was hit, the WHO put the death toll at 19 civilians.

 Fighting broke out in Taiz on 16 May, despite a five-day ceasefire agreed to by the Houthis, military factions, and Saudi-led coalition.
-At least a dozen civilians and a number of fighters on both the pro-Houthi and pro-Hadi sides were killed.
+At least a dozen civilians and a number of fighters on both sides were killed.

 On 24 July, airstrikes targeted two residential complexes belonging to engineers and technicians of al-Mukha power plant of Taiz province.